healthylivingcorp08/cloudflare-worker-pixel-router/memory-bank/progress.md

 [2025-04-14 18:14:00] - Paused work on Phase 2 (Admin UI).
 Current status: Deployed a simplified login page to `/admin/login` for debugging.
 Awaiting user verification of login functionality.
 [2025-04-14 20:39:00] - Fixed the blank admin dashboard page by replacing the placeholder HTML in `src/admin/router.ts`.
 Next step is to deploy and re-test the login flow.
+[2025-04-14 20:54:00] - Modified `.github/workflows/deploy.yml` to fix deployment by removing the explicit `command` parameter, allowing Wrangler to use the build configuration from `wrangler.toml`.